anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/causality-flags.md

 ### Understanding the Causal Flags in Lifesight

-The platform displays one of three flags for each variable in your model.
+The platform displays one of three flags for each channel or tactic in your model.

 #### ### Is Causal